cccbr/belfryprojects/content/docs/100-regulations-compliance/index.md

 ## Access During the Project

-Tower access may not be appropriate for work during a project so there may be a need for the permanent installation of walkways and steps.
+The usual tower access may not be appropriate for work during a project so there may be a need for the permanent installation of walkways and steps.
 Temporary scaffolding or a scaffold tower may also be hired.
 Flooring will need to be strong enough to support the scaffold and suitable protection for fragile surfaces such as tiles may be essential.
 Note that scaffolding has to be inspected periodically during work and tagged.
 Ladders, gantries and platforms must all comply with legislation.

 Scaffolding and ladders erected will make access easier to parts of the building that are not normally accessible.
 Additional security precautions may be necessary along with checks of insurance policies.
 One insurer provides a [questionnaire](https://www.ecclesiastical.com/documents/scaffolding-checklist.pdf) for completion with their requirements for scaffold security.